bjh21/mal/docs/GC.md

 directly accessible to the mal program.
 This will form a stack, with entries being added and removed as the mal program executes.
 In general, `gc_roots` should be in the same state on exit from an interpreter function as it was on entry.
+The same mal object can appear in `gc_roots` multiple times, so it will need to use some storage separate from the objects themselves.
+Making it a linked list on the stack is one fairly simple approach.

-Because the garbage collector will only be called at the start of `EVAL`, only values that can survive until the next `EVAL` need to be considered.
+Because the garbage collector will only be called at the start of `EVAL`, only values that can survive until the next `EVAL` need to be added to `gc_roots`.
 To ensure that we consider all relevant code paths, we'll start at `EVAL` and trace all paths that might reach `EVAL` again.
 In many of these, the arguments to `EVAL` (`ast` and `env`) will be referenced,